sandstorm-io/tos-pp/privacy.md

 **IP Address:** We may store your IP address as part of our logs.
 We may share your IP address to facilitate connections between yourself and other users, such as setting up a real-time video conference.
 We do not otherwise share your IP address with third parties.

 **Cookies and local storage:** We use cookies and browser local storage for authentication and security purposes.

-We do not track users across third-party sites, with cookies or otherwise.
+We also use cookies to gather aggregate anonymous analytics about how users use our web site at [sandstorm.io](https://sandstorm.io), such as to answer questions like "How many of our visitors have visited before?" or "Are users who read about our security model more likely to sign up?"
+However, this data is never tied to actual identites or user accounts, nor otherwise used to build per-user profiles.
+Moreover, we do not track users on any third-party site.

 ### Data Storage Location: